 Meetings of an advisory committee addressing administration and policy issues related to the Oregon Health Plan must comply with the Public Meetings Law when two or more committee members in attendance are not employed by a public body.
 ORS 414.227.
 This requirement applies even if the committee makes recommendations only to an individual official, e.g., the Administrator of the Office for Oregon Health Plan Policy and Research.

-See 46 Op Atty Gen 155, 166-67 (1989) (Oregon Medical Insurance Pool is essentially a private entity and, therefore, not a "public body" subject to the Public Meetings Law) (see App F).
+See 46 Op Atty Gen 155, 166-67 (1989) (Oregon Medical Insurance Pool was, at the time of this opinion, essentially a private entity and, therefore, not a “public body” subject to the Public Meetings Law).

 Cf. 38 Op Atty Gen 2105 (1978).

 Marks v.
-McKenzie High School Fact-Finding Team, 319 Or 451, 878 P2d 417 (1994).
-The six factors are: 1) The entity's origin―Was it created by government or was it created independently?
+McKenzie High School Fact-Finding Team (see App C).
+The six factors are: 1) The entity’s origin―Was it created by government or was it created independently?
 2) The nature of the function(s) assigned and performed by the entity―Are the functions traditionally performed by government or are they commonly performed by a private entity?
 3) The scope of authority granted to and exercised by the entity―Does it have authority to make binding decisions for the government?
 4) The nature and level of governmental financial and nonfinancial support.
 5) The scope of governmental control over the entity.
-6) The status of the entity's officers and employees―Are they public employees?
-See also Laine v.
-City of Rockaway Beach, 134 Or App 655, 896 P2d 1219 (1995).
+6) The status of the entity’s officers and employees―Are they public employees?
+(See also Laine v.
+City of Rockaway Beach, 134 Or App 655, 896 P2d 1219 (1995) (see App C).

 37 Op Atty Gen 1087, 1089 (1976).

-For purposes of this exemption from the requirements of the Public Meetings Law, judicial proceedings including meetings of the State Professional Review Board of the Oregon State Bar.
-Letter of Advice dated August 13, 1997, to Patrick Hearn, Executive Director, Government Ethics Commission (OP-1997-4) (see App F).
+For purposes of this exemption from the requirements of the Public Meetings Law, judicial proceedings include meetings of the State Professional Review Board of the Oregon State Bar.
+Letter of Advice dated August 13, 1997, to Patrick Hearn, Executive Director, Government Ethics Commission (OP-1997-4) (see App O).

 Members of the governing body, of course, also should receive actual notice.
 Cf. ORS 182.020(1).